byu-cpe/ecen427/_labs/pit_hw.md

   make synth_pit
   ```

-1. `make sim_pit` runs Vivado and does two things:
+The [make sim_pit](https://github.com/byu-cpe/ecen427_student/blob/main/hw/Makefile#L25-L26) target runs Vivado and does two things:

-    1. It sources `sim_proj.tcl`.
+  1. It sources *sim_proj.tcl*, which builds your Vivado project (you don't commit your Vivado project to your repo, only this Tcl file).
       * To create this file, you will need to make your own Vivado simulation project that contains the AXI VIP and your module, connected appropriately.
 The Tcl script can then be exported using the *Write Tcl* menu option, as as described on the [vivado]({% link _documentation/vivado.md %}) page.
       * When this script is run, it should create a Vivado project with a block diagram that uses the AXI VIP to test your module.

-    1. It sources [run_time.tcl](https://github.com/byu-cpe/ecen427_student/blob/master/hw/run_sim.tcl), which simply runs functional simulation in Vivado.
+  1. It sources [run_sim.tcl](https://github.com/byu-cpe/ecen427_student/blob/master/hw/run_sim.tcl), which simply runs functional simulation in Vivado.
 This means that the Vivado project must be set up with a SystemVerilog test bench that runs the VIP-driven simulation.
       * The test bench must:
         * Demonstrate writing and reading back the control registers.
 When you read back the control register, print it out using `$display`.
         * Demonstrate writing and reading back the delay-value register.
 When you read back the delay-value register, print it out using `$display`.